 How To Make Lumpia

-In this online cooking class, we teach you how to make the delicious Philippino dish, lumpia.
+Often served as an appetizer or snack, here we share a recipe for the delicious Filipino dish, lumpia.
 Try something new and exotic at the dinner table this week!

 1 tbsp vegetable oil